 Art is everywhere; there’s vibrant street art scene with murals around every corner, houses are painted in different colours, and galleries display everything from Viking artefacts to Icelandic Impressionists.

 And let’s not forget, Reykjavik is home to a hot dog stand that is second to none.

-The drive from Keflavik airport to Reykjavik* should have been simple.
-After a terrible, sleepless video game drive of aquaplaning and tempting the fuel tank to it’s final drops, we reached Iceland’s capital.
+The drive from Keflavik airport to Reykjavik should have been simple.
+After a terrible, sleepless video game drive of aquaplaning and tempting the fuel tank to its final drops, we reached Iceland’s capital.

 Follow Snæbraut.
 If you pass Langholtsvegur, you’ve gone too far.
 Right onto Kringlumýrabraut, then onto Sundlaugavegur.
 Oops, we took Laugalækur instead of finding Laugarasvegur.
 We finally arrived, at about 4am, tempers already fraying between the four of us.

-A charming little capital
+A charming capital city full of quirks

 Up and down this street, we popped in and out of second-hand clothes stores, souvenir stores, novelty restaurants (anyone for a steak at the Chuck Norris Grill?), hipster bakery/cafes and CD shops where the owner offered coffees as we listened to headphones.

 Up the hill stood Hallgrímskirkja, Reykjavik’s eye-catching concrete church, and the city’s most recognisable landmark.
 Guðjón Samúelsson, who designed the church in 1937, chose striking vertical shapes that were inspired by columns of volcanic basalt rock.
 The church began construction in 1945, but it wasn’t until 1986 that the church was entirely completed, with decorative wings and nave.